samar1h/onepage-flutter/README.md

 # onepage-flutter
-remake of the orignal [one page](https://wwww.github.com/samar1h/onepage-js) app in flutter.
+remake of the orignal [One Page](https://github.com/samar1h/onepage-js) app in flutter.